mgrossnet/ucm-tools/README.md

 # README for UCM Tools #

 This repo is for all of my Cisco UCM tools using Python.
+I also added a directory with an AppleScript script I put together to automate some graphing of route group/route list in OmniGraffle.

 The Cisco AXL SQL Toolkit is required to use the scripts.
 The scripts will reference the axlsqltoolkit directory under the script location.

 All tools in this repo have the following prerequisites: